CleanroomMC/cleanroom-website/docs/groovy-script/mods/pedestalcrafting/pedestal_crafting.md

     ticks(Integer)
     ```

 - `IIngredient`.
 The center item that is used in the crafting process.
+Requires not null.

     ```groovy:no-line-numbers
     center(IIngredient)